 - Canadian Association of Occupational Therapists (CAOT) Resources for Students

 - Canadian Physiotherapy Association (CPA) Becoming a PTA

 - Practice Profile for Support Personnel in Occupational Therapy

 - Essential Competency Profile for Physiotherapist Assistants in Canada

 Step 2: Check if you meet the admissions criteria for the College of your choice (if not met – upgrade).

 Step 3: Apply to the College that offers the OTA & PTA program.

-In almost all publically funded colleges and universities, offer dual training and you graduate with an OTA & PTA diploma.
+Almost all publicly funded colleges and universities offer dual training and you graduate with an OTA & PTA diploma.